zackluckyf/angular-project/readme.md

 Issues with it:

-integrate player functions into src/app/common and then write tests for them
+integrate player functions into src/app/common/team and then write tests for them

-pages(aka features) in app contains angular code, the issue with multiple controllers popped up, need to config each one on load with state.
+pages(aka features) in src/app contains angular code, the issue with multiple controllers popped up, need to config each one on load with state.

 Setup Server

-  -be queryable
+  -be queryable for team

   -maintain state between pages